 Speaking of eye exams — if you’ve had your eyes dilated with special eye drops as part of a regular eye exam, you already know how light sensitive your eyes can be afterward.
 You also know about those cool shades they give you (hint: ours are even cooler).
 The dilation and sudden light sensitivity dilation brings with it could last up to 24 hours.

 If you’ve had a recent concussion or accident with a head or brain injury, sudden light sensitivity could be one of your symptoms.
 As you get better, you may find your light sensitivity goes away on its own.
-However, especially if you develop post-concussion syndrome, the sudden photophobia you’re experiencing could become a chronic condition
+However, especially if you develop post-concussion syndrome, the sudden sensitivity could become a chronic condition for you.

-If your eyes have been injured, sudden photophobia can arise along with other symptoms like blurred vision, pain, or burning.
+If your eyes have been injured, sudden light sensitivity can arise along with other symptoms like blurred vision, discomfort, or burning.
 Anytime you suffer an eye injury, don’t wait to see an ophthalmologist or optometrist to assess the damage.
 Medical intervention is not only critical to healing and preventing vision loss, but could also help address the sudden light sensitivity you’re feeling now.

 Rubbing Your Eyes